 Now for the hard part.

-Whenever you take your puppy out, whether it’s the first thing in the morning or later during a scheduled potty break just assume your puppy has to go.
-If they do not go outside then I will carry them inside and immediately place them in the kennel.
-I will not walk them to the kennel as they will most likely have a potty mistake on the way to it.
+Whenever you take your puppy out, whether it’s the first thing in the morning or later during a scheduled potty break, just assume your puppy has to go.
+If they do not go outside, you should carry them inside and immediately place them in the kennel.
+Don’t walk them to the kennel as they will most likely have a potty mistake on the way.

-If you take your puppy out at 8 am and they do not go, you place them in the kennel.
-If at 8:30 am they have a mistake in the kennel DO NOT remove them and clean it up.
-Leave them in the kennel until the next outing.
-When you do so, then clean everything.
+If you take your puppy out at 8 a.m. and they don’t go, place them in the kennel.
+If they have a mistake in the kennel at 8:30 a.m., do not remove them and clean it up; leave them in the kennel until the next outing.
+Next time you take them out, then clean everything.
 If they do not go to the bathroom during this break, place them back in the kennel and repeat.

-Once you’ve seen them go potty outside then you may let them be free in the home for their allotted time, but remember, if they nap, eat/drink water, or play, place them in the kennel after for the remainder of the time so they don’t have an accident.
+Once you’ve seen them go potty outside, then you may let them be free in the home for their allotted time.
+But remember, if they nap, eat, drink, or play, place them in the kennel after for the remainder of the time so they don’t have an accident.

-5. Reward Going Potty Outside
+5. Reward Your Puppy For Pottying Outside

 Until next time.